American democracy is not well. And the Trump presidency is as much a symptom as a cause of the disease.

 Open Source Wellness: This Oakland-based group is focused on creating lay-led, accessible communities of people that encourage wellness and practice healthy behaviors together.

 Within our churches, there is growing awareness of the need for new communities around us, and of our potential for bringing them into being.
 Cat Moore now works for the Presbyterian denomination on a project to create new, non-traditional communities that "fuzz" the boundary between the religious and the secular.
 Other church organizations are doing similar projects.
 Spencer Burke's "Hatchery" creates new models of "church" that don't involve steeples and Sunday worship.
-The Episcopal Church in southern California has a similar effort, as does the Lutheran Church in the Portland, OR area.
-They are experimenting in Portland with parishes that turn themselves inside-out by turning over their buildings to the non-profits that share in their use, creating new synergistic community-focused initiatives that serve the religious congregation as well as the community around it.
+The Episcopal Church in Southern California has a similar effort, as does the Lutheran Church in the Portland, OR area.
+They are experimenting in Portland with parishes that turn themselves inside-out by fully engaging with the non-profits that share in their buildings' use, creating new synergistic community-focused initiatives that serve the religious congregation as well as the community around it.
+A shining example of this approach is Tabor Space at Mt Tabor Presbyterian Church in Portland.
+A congregation of 100 has opened its doors to 3,000 people every week who come for a remarkable array of events and programs.
+Out of Tabor Space has grown Revive Community Commons, an effort to spread this model to congregations everywhere.

 In the early 2000's, I started SpiritQuest at College Heights United Church of Christ in San Mateo, CA, where I served as the pastor.
 SpiritQuest was a monthly Friday night event that brought local people together for book talks by authors, speakers, and small musical concerts, followed by nibbles and wine.
 The topics ranged from the arts to philosophy to world religion to music and to issues of civic engagement.
 An optional small donation was taken at the door.
 Over time, SpiritQuest became its own community, its own circle of friends who developed relationships of mutual support - connected to the church but independent of it.
 We always had at least a few church members in attendance, but they were not the "target audience".
 Most of the attendees had no interest in joining our church, and recruiting them as members was not our goal.
 But over time, these people came to think of the church as "their place": some contributed to the church financially.
 A number of them would show up at other special events and celebrations with the church congregation.